gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/HICL GCNSeqNo NDC.md

 ## 11/1/2023

-**When approving a PA by HICL, include this verbiage in the letter text:**
+**When approving a PA by HICL, include this verbiage in the letter text (we no longer need to include “(all strengths)” and effective dates):**

 ==Approved medication: [Drug Name]==

-We no longer need to include “(all strengths)” and effective dates.

 ## 5/30/23